MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

     <img width="80%" src="screenshots/simulation.png">
 </div>

-All events are stored in the Redpanda message queue.
+All events are stored in the Redpanda message bus.
 These then get enriched by Materialize, which computes real-time features and joins them with each taxi departure.
 The [`inference`](inference) service listens to Materialize with a [`TAIL` query](https://materialize.com/docs/sql/tail/).
-For every sample, the service loops through each model, generates a prediction, and sends the `(trip_id, model, features, prediction)` information to RedPanda.
+For every sample, the service loops through each model, generates a prediction, and sends the `(trip_id, model, features, prediction)` information to Redpanda.

 <div align="center">
     <img width="80%" src="screenshots/inference.png">
 </div>

-At this point, there are three topics in RedPanda: `drop_offs`, `pick_ups`, and `predictions`.
+At this point, there are three topics in Redpanda: `drop_offs`, `pick_ups`, and `predictions`.
 The [`monitoring`](monitoring) service leverages Materialize to join m all on the `trip_id` key they share.
 This allows measuring the actual trip duration, which can then be compared to each prediction, thereby allowing to monitor the live performance of each model.
 It's also possible to measure the prediction lag: the elapsed time between when a pick-up event was emitted, and when a prediction was made.
 This all gets displayed in auto-refreshing Streamlit app.

 </br>
 <div align="center">